Boseh-coder/Data-Analytics-Portfolio/README.md

 - **SQL:** Proficient in SQL (Structured Query Language), I can manipulate, retrieve, and analyze data efficiently.
 SQL is a powerful tool for querying databases, and I use it to extract valuable insights.

-## Projects (Coming Soon)
+## Projects

-I'm currently in the process of setting up my account, and I will be uploading data analytics projects shortly.
-These projects will demonstrate my skills and provide real-world examples of my expertise.
-Stay tuned for exciting data-driven projects!

-## Connect with Me
+Here, I showcase my journey and projects related to data analytics and visualization.
+Currently, I'm actively participating in the: [30DaysDuckDBChallenge](#30DaysDuckDBChallenge)

 Feel free to connect with me on LinkedIn to stay updated on my data analytics journey and to discuss potential collaborations or job opportunities www.linkedin.com/in/abosede-igharo-a-a64271158